Blendify/blender-manual/blender_docs/manual/render/output/video.rst

 Preparing your work for video
 =============================

-Once you have mastered the trick of animation you will surely start to produce wonderful animations, encoded with your favorite codecs, and possibly you will share them on the Internet with the rest of the community.
+Once you master the trick of animation you will surely start to produce wonderful animations, encoded with your favorite codecs, and possibly you will share them on the Internet with the rest of the community.